saab-simc-admin/palletjack/README.md

 A database is created from a warehouse (directory) of different kinds (directory) of pallets (directory), each containing boxes (yaml files) with keys.
-Pallets can also contain references to other pallets (symlinks) to build a Directed Acyclic Graph of key-value search nodes.
+Pallets can contain other pallets, recursively, to form hierarchical inheritance.
+Pallets can also contain references to other pallets (symlinks) out of hierarchy, to build a Directed Acyclic Graph of key-value search nodes.

 The entire structure is indended to live beside configuration management code and data in a version control system repository, to enable tagged